 How To Explain Your Chosen Valuation Method

 Investors and buyers will want to know which valuation method you used to arrive at your proposed price.
-So, you’ll have to explain why your chosen method makes sense for your business and what kind of math involved.
+So, you’ll have to explain why your chosen method makes sense for your business and what kind of math is involved.

 Remember: your business valuation professional chose the right method for you after reviewing large swaths of data.
 Investors and buyers may ask for these figures (profit margins, asset value, etc.).
 It doesn’t look good if you don’t know them off the top of your head.